Skip to content

 0

-Profit guidance for 2024
+Profit guidance for 2025

-Digia’s net sales (EUR 192.1 million in 2023) and operating profit (EBITA) (EUR 16.7 million in 2023) will increase compared to 2023.
+Digia’s net sales will grow (EUR 205.7 million in 2024) and its operating profit (EBITA) will either increase or remain on a par with 2024 (EUR 21.2 million in 2024).

 Digia Plc changed its financial reporting practices as of 1 January 2017.
 Instead of interim reports, Digia will disclose certain key figures and information on business performance for the three and nine month periods in a stock exchange release.
 Digia reports on a single business segment.